ericscharff/oberon-compiler/README.md

 ## Compiler flags

-The compile shell script accepts two flags, `-cpp` to generate C++ code (see above), and `-bounds` to generate bounds checks (to assert that any array references are within the bounds of the array.)
+The compile shell script accepts several command line flags:

+*   `-bounds` generates runtime bounds checks (to assert that any array references are within the bounds of the array).
+*   `-cpp` instructs the compiler to generate C++ code (see above).
+*   `-extra_runtime filename.c` causes an extra C source file (filename.c)
+    to be included as part of the C runtime.
+Typically this is used to add code for new `NATIVE` methods.

 # Known issues